MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxfactorycircuitinitallocate.md

 ## -description

-TBD - The AcxFactoryCircuitInitAllocate function is used to initialize the opaque ACXFACTORYCIRCUIT_INIT structure that is used by the [AcxCircuitCreate function](nf-acxcircuit-acxcircuitcreate.md).
+The AcxFactoryCircuitInitAllocate function is used to initialize the opaque ACXFACTORYCIRCUIT_INIT structure that is used by the [AcxCircuitCreate function](nf-acxcircuit-acxcircuitcreate.md).

 ## -parameters

 ### -param Device

-A WDFDEVICE object (described in  [Summary of Framework Objects](/windows-hardware/drivers/wdf/summary-of-framework-objects)) that TBD has/is will be the parent under these conditions - TBD TBD
+A WDFDEVICE object (described in  [Summary of Framework Objects](/windows-hardware/drivers/wdf/summary-of-framework-objects)) that is associated with the ACX circuit.

 ## -returns